 What do you enjoy doing?
 Drawing?
 Coloring?
 Knitting?
 What?
 Leave a comment to share...

 Welcome to Sweet Messy Faith!
 I'm Anna Travis: Daughter of the King, Wife to Paul, and Mama to four.
-The purpose of this blog is to encourage you to thrive at home!
+SMF is here encourage and strengthen you to grow as a mama, not so that you can have the "perfect" home, but so that you will have the freedom to enjoy those that live in it with you!